ARTbio/startbio/docs/R-IOC/r09_viz_ggplot2.md

 [The eBook of Claus](https://clauswilke.com/dataviz/) is interesting to have look for the general ideas of plot type to use and how to do a better visualization (not limited to ggplot2 figures).

-And you can find a the cheat sheet for ggplot2 [here](https://rstudio.github.io/cheatsheets/data-visualization.pdf)
+And you can find the `ggplot2` cheat sheet [here](https://rstudio.github.io/cheatsheets/data-visualization.pdf).

 ---